 Veal stew is a favorite winter dish at home, which we tend to make on cold days to warm up.
 Only fresh ingredients are used in this flavorful stew.
-Therefore, the stew turns out to be a nutritious, strengthening food source.
+The stew is a strengthening food source packed with nutrients

 Get the french veal stew recipe further below.

 Delicious Winter Veal Stew